• Share this on:

 Flexibility

-If you want to start a business relationship with a European buyer, be prepared to accept complicated orders first.
-Buyers will want to test your factory before they give you big, easy orders.
-Make sure at the start that a buyer will not continue to only place difficult orders with you and convenient orders elsewhere.
+Be prepared to accept complicated orders at first.
+Buyers will want to test your factory before giving you large, easy orders.
+Make sure from the start that a buyer will not continue to place only difficult orders with you, and convenient orders elsewhere.
+Expect a European buyer to require in their first order:

 What are the requirements for niche markets?